 The Hauser Lake Water Association drinking water system routinely monitors for contaminants in your drinking water in accordance with federal and state regulations.
 At low levels, these substances are generally not harmful in our drinking water.
-The following report shows the detection of the following contaminants in your drinking water for the period of January 1, 2022 through December 31, 2022.
-We are pleased to share that our system had zero violations in 2022!
+The following report shows the detection of the following contaminants in your drinking water for the period of January 1, 2023 through December 31, 2023.

+We are pleased to share that our system had zero violations in 2023!

-CONTAMINANT TABLE Contaminant Violation (Y/N) MCL/ MRDL MCLG/ MRDLG Lowest Level Detected Highest Level Detected Year Tested Typical Sources of Contamination INORGANIC CONTAMINANTS Arsenic (ppb) N 10 0 1.03 1.42 2022 Erosion of natural deposits; Runoff from orchards, glass/ electronics production waste Barium (ppm) N 2 2 N/A 0.077 2019 Discharge of drilling wastes, from metal refineries; Erosion of natural deposits Copper (ppm) N 1.3 (AL) 1.3 N/A 0.086 2020 Corrosion of household plumbing systems; Erosion of natural deposits Nitrate (ppm) N 10 10 1.34 2.1 2022 Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits RADIOACTIVE CONTAMINANTS Uranium (ug/L) N 30 0 N/A 0.001 2022 Erosion of natural deposits
+CONTAMINANT TABLE Contaminant Violation (Y/N) MCL/ MRDL MCLG/ MRDLG Lowest Level Detected Highest Level Detected Year Tested Typical Sources of Contamination INORGANIC CONTAMINANTS Arsenic (ppb) N 10 0 N/A 1 2023 Erosion of natural deposits; Runoff from orchards, glass/ electronics production waste Barium (ppm) N 2 2 N/A 0.077 2019 Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Copper (ppm) N 1.3 (AL) 1.3 N/A 0.119 2023 Corrosion of household plumb- ing systems; Erosion of natural deposits Lead (ppm) N 15 (AL) 0 N/A 3 2023 Discharge of drilling wastes, from metal refineries; Erosion of natural deposits Nitrate (ppm) N 10 10 1.45 1.78 2023 Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural de- posits RADIOACTIVE CONTAMINANTS Uranium (ug/L) N 30 0 N/A 1 2022 Erosion of natural deposits DISINFECTANTS & DISINFECTION BY-PRODUCTS Chlorine (ppm) N 4 4 N/A 0.32 2023 Water additive used to control microbes

 More information about contaminants and potential health effects can be obtained by calling EPA's Safe Drinking Water Hotline at 1-800-426-4791 or at its website, www.epa.gov/safewater/hotline/.

 Units of Measurement

-Parts per million (ppm): One part per million corresponds to one penny in \$10,000 Parts per billion (ppb): One part per billion corresponds to one second in 2,000 years Micrograms per liter (ug/L): a measurement of a substance per liter of water
+Parts per million (ppm): One part per million corresponds to one penny in \$10,000 Parts per billion (ppb): One part per billion corresponds to one second in 2,000 years Micrograms per liter (ug/L): A measurement of a substance per liter of water